...or is it?

 Norman K. Clark

-For more than a quarter-century, Walker Clark members have worked with small and midsize law firms as they developed, documented, and updated position descripions that contribute in measurable ways to the long-term financial and strategic success of the firm.
+For more than a quarter-century, Walker Clark members have worked with small and midsize law firms as they developed, documented, and updated position descriptions that contribute in measurable ways to the long-term financial and strategic success of the firm.
 Unlike general HR consultants, our team includes lawyers and other professionals who specialize exclusively in the management issues of the legal profession.

 Click here for a complimentary consultation about how Walker Clark LLC can help you.